I wear 140 cr Indians' trust as protective shield, lies can't breach it: PM Modi hits back at Oppn | Politics

 ''But some people who are neck deep in frustration cannot see India's growth story.
 They cannot see the achievements of 140 crore Indians,'' he said, targeting the Opposition.

-While opposition parties could not come together despite frequent election losses, they have now joined hands after the Enforcement Directorate's action in corruption cases, he claimed.
+Opposition parties could not come together despite frequent election losses but they have now joined hands after the Enforcement Directorate's action in corruption cases, he claimed.

 ''They should thank the ED.
 It brought them together, something voters could not do,'' he said.
 Opposition parties have accused the investigation agency of working as a government instrument to target the BJP's rivals.